Editorial Guide

 Supplement starter kit

 Supplements require more caution.
 B12 is commonly discussed for vegan diets, but individual needs vary.
 Vitamin D, iodine, iron, omega-3, calcium, and multivitamins should be evaluated with diet, labels, and clinician guidance where appropriate.
+So do not gift a supplement kit; build a shortlist for yourself and review it with a qualified clinician first.

 Read Beginner's Guide to Vegan Supplements before buying.